samhattangady/mulki/content/chapter5.md

 part in activities often led to me learning a lot more than I otherwise would have.

-Over time, I learnt how to read the tide, and got to know which areas to avoid in low tide, so that our kayaks do not get beached.
+Over time, I learnt how to read the tide, how it affected the river mouth, and got to know which areas to avoid in low tide, so that our kayaks do not get beached.
 I learnt how to keep large groups of people bunched together, even when there are the overenthusiastic and the struggling.
-I learnt how to hande a father whose kids kept getting stuck, and how to ensure that he doesn't get stuck as well.
+I learnt how to hande a father whose kids' kayaks kept getting stuck, and how to ensure that he doesn't get stuck as well.
 Learnings across fields and verticals, but still earned through a dedication to do my job well.

-There is a concept in several religions.
-Hinduism calls it _Karma Yoga_, while other religions have other names.
-The names are different, but the nugget of wisdom is the same.
-It talks about how one of the purest forms of prayer is doing your assigned tasks with complete sincerity.
+There is a concept called _Karma Yoga_.
+It exists across several religions with several names, but the core idea remains the same.
+It says that the purest forms of prayer is doing your assigned tasks with complete sincerity.

-I really felt that this was one of the most meaningful learning that I got from my entire month.
+I really felt that this was one of the most meaningful learnings that I got from my entire month.
 The more sincerity and devotion I showed to the tasks that I had taken up, the more I seemed to be getting out of them.
 There is something spiritual about giving your best to your task, with no expectations in mind.
 Sometimes you get very tangible benefits, other times it's just a clear conscience and a good nights sleep.
-So every task that I took up, I managed to get something out of it.
+So every task that I took up, I managed to get something meaningful out of it.

 Except peeling potatoes.
 I don't think I can romanticize peeling potatoes.
-Yet.

 ### Lesson 5:
 Whenever you are given a task, whatever it may be, if you intend to do it, do it with a complete sense of sincerity, and without any expectations.
-That is what is going to give you the best results, whatever they may be.
+That will give you the best results, whatever they may be.